Modular fixed points in equivariant homotopy theory: Geometric and Modular Fixed Points

 with alternating differentials.
 If $M=\underl{R}$, the constant Mackey functor associated to a ring $R$ in which $2=0$, we get the complex

-and it follows that $H_n^G(S^{d \sigma};M)=R$ for $0 \leq n \leq d$.
-Hence $\pi_n(\Phi^G(\nH \underl{R}))=R$ for all $n \geq 0$.
-In particular, geometric fixed points are generally not left t-exact and do not preserve the heart of the natural t-structure of $\specg$.\footnote{Since they are defined by tensoring with a connective object followed by a t-exact functor, they are of course right t-exact, and hence their right adjoint is left t-exact.} That is, they do not preserve Eilenberg-MacLane $G$-spectra in general. \end{re}
+and it follows that $H_k^G(S^{d \sigma};M)=R$ for $0 \leq k \leq d$.
+So $\pi_k(\Phi^G(\nH \underl{R}))=R$ for all $k \geq 0$ and hence geometric fixed points in general do not preserve Eilenberg-MacLane spectra, they are generally not left t-exact.\footnote{Since they are defined by tensoring with a connective object followed by a t-exact functor they are of course right t-exact, and hence their right adjoint is left t-exact.} \end{re}

 \begin{re} The previous remark shows that a modular fixed point functor

 in the equivariant setting can not be induced by geometric fixed points in the naive way.
 That is, it is not the functor